 Sometimes it really is OK to wear underwear on our heads around the dining table.
 There’s a time and a place, and “Friday night is underwear night” could be perfectly appropriate for your family.
 But those lines must be clearly drawn and understood.

 4. Monitor social media.

 Facebook, Instagram, Twitter.
-These are places where the smallest family faux pas can “go viral” and quickly get out of proportion.
+These are places where the smallest family faux pas can “go viral” and quickly get blown out of proportion.
 Have regular discussions about what is appropriate and not appropriate for social media.
-You should follow all of your kids social media accounts, however, more than likely they have accounts you don’t know about.
+You should follow all your kids’ social media accounts, however, more than likely they have accounts you don’t know about.
 Purchasing some monitoring software like Bark is a good idea.

 Sound off: What are some other ways to avoid social blunders?